mozilla/id-specs/browserid/index.md

 A compliant BrowserID User-Agent MUST implement:

+* Keypair and Certificate Storage
+* IdP Determination
+* IdP Provisioning
-* IdP provisioning
+* IdP Authentication
-* login-state tracking
+* Login-state Tracking
 * Generation of Identity-Backed Assertions
-* RP authentication
+* RP Authentication

+### Keypair and Certificate Storage ###

+The User Agent MUST implement an internal store of keypairs and associated certificates.
+We denote `CERTS(identity)` for ease of specification.
+Its value is either `undefined` or an object with properties:

+* `cert`, a JSON Certificate as defined above,
+* `publicKey`, a JSON Public Key as defined above, matching the public key in `cert`,
+* `secretKeyIdentifier`, an identifier for the corresponding secret key.

+The User Agent MAY implement this keypair and certificate storage in a different manner, with a different interface.
+The User Agent SHOULD be careful to disclose the actual secret key in very few settings.

+### IdP Determination ###

+The User Agent MUST be able to determine an IdP, designated by a domain name, for a given Identity.
+The User Agent MUST follow these steps:

+* for the given Identity, e.g. `alice@example.com`, determine the domain portion of the identifier, e.g. `example.com`
+* look up the BrowserID configuration at `https://<DOMAIN>/.well-known/browserid`, e.g. in this case `https://example.com/.well-known/browserid`.
+If this lookup fails, use the Fallback IdP.
+* parse the BrowserID configuration file as a JSON object.
+* if the configuration is a proper BrowserID Support document, then store the JSON object as `IDP(identity)` for the requested Identity, with `provisioning` and `authentication` resolved as URLs relative to `https://<domain>`
+* if the configuration is a proper BrowserID Delegated Support document, then proceed recursively with the configuration lookup process for the delegated domain, i.e. the value of the `authority` parameter.
+* otherwise, fail and use the Fallback IdP.

+#### Fallback IdP ####

+The User Agent SHOULD use `browserid.org` as the IdP when IdP Determination proceeds in Fallback Mode.

 ### IdP Provisioning ###

-The User Agent should support a provisioning workflow when a user wants to authenticate with a new email address.
+The User Agent MUST support a provisioning workflow when a user wants to authenticate with a new email address.
 A provisioning workflow is initiated with some context:

-* the email address being provisioned
+* the identity address being provisioned, e.g. `alice@example.com`
-* information about the security status of the session (user's own computer, shared computer, public computer, ...)
+* security level of the session (user's own computer, shared computer, public computer, ...)
-* whether the authentication workflow has been invoked yet (initially <tt>false</tt>).
+* whether the authentication workflow has been invoked yet for this provisioning workflow (initially <tt>false</tt>).

+We denote these `CONTEXT.identity`, `CONTEXT.securityLevel`, and `CONTEXT.authenticationDone`.

+The User Agent MUST determine a new context value, `CONTEXT.certValidityDuration`, an integer indicating the recommended validity of a certificate, measured in seconds and based on `CONTEXT.securityLevel`.
+This determination MAY be made in any way the User Agent deems useful.
+This value MUST NOT be longer than 24 hours.

-During a provisioning action, the User Agent MUST support the following API calls:
+The User Agent MUST proceed as follows:

-<tt>navigator.id.beginProvisioning(object callback)</tt>
+* determine `IDP(identity)`, e.g. `example.com` for `alice@example.com` if `example.com` supports BrowserID.

+* open an invisible web content frame, e.g. IFRAME, settings its document location to `IDP(identity).provisioning`

+* respond to the IdP API calls.

+#### `navigator.id.beginProvisioning(object callback)` ####

+The User Agent SHOULD expect the callback parameter to be a function.

-The User Agent SHOULD expect the callback function to accept parameters <tt>email</tt> and <tt>cert_duration_s</tt>.
+The User Agent MUST invoke the callback asynchronously (i.e. after the call to `beginProvisioning` has returned) with parameters `CONTEXT.identity` and `CONTEXT.certValidityDuration`.

-In response to this call, the User Agent should invoke the callback with parameters based on the provisioning context.
-The <tt>email</tt> parameter MUST be the email address which the user-agent is attempting to provision.
-The <tt>cert_duration_s</tt> parameter should be the requested validity duration for the certificate, which the User Agent SHOULD determine based on the security level of the session.
-For example, public computers should have very short certificate validity.

 <tt>navigator.id.genKeyPair(object callback);</tt>

+The User Agent MUST proceed to Provisioning Hard-Fail if this API call is made before `navigator.id.beginProvisioning`.

-The User Agent SHOULD expect the callback to accept parameter <tt>pubkey</tt>, a serialized public-key string as per the above public-key spec.
+The User Agent SHOULD expect the callback parameter to be a function.

-In response to this call, the User Agent MUST generate a fresh keypair associated with the email address for this provisioning context.
-The secret key should be stored internally, and the <tt>callback</tt> should be invoked with the serialized public-key as sole argument.
+The User Agent MUST generate a fresh keypair associated with the email address for this provisioning context.
+The secret key should be stored as `CERTS(identity)` where `CERTS(identity.cert` remains `undefined` for now.
+The User Agent MUST invoke <tt>callback</tt> with, as its single argument, `CERTS(identity).publicKey` serialized as a string.

 <tt>navigator.id.registerCertificate(certificate);</tt>

-The User Agent SHOULD expect the certificate to be a valid serialized certificate, as per the above spec.
-The User Agent SHOULD expect the trust root for this certificate to comply with the characteristics described in the "Acceptable Trust Paths" section.
+The User Agent MUST proceed to Provisioning Hard-Fail if this API call is made before `navigator.id.genKeyPair`.

+If `certificate` is not a valid serialized JSON Certificate, or if the trust-root for `certificate` is not `IDP(identity)`, the User Agent SHOULD proceed to Provisioning Hard-Fail.

-The User Agent MUST associate this certificate with the email address for this provisioning context and store this association internally for later issuance of Backed Identity Assertions.
+The User Agent MUST store the value of `certificate` in `CERTS(identity).cert`

 <tt>navigator.id.raiseProvisioningFailure(string reason);</tt>

+The User Agent MUST proceed with Provisioning Soft-Fail.

+#### Provisioning Soft-Fail ####

-The User Agent MUST interrupt this provisioning workflow.
+The User Agent SHOULD close the provisioning content frame.

-If the context indicates that the authentication workflow has already been invoked, then the User Agent SHOULD return from this workflow indicating failure to authenticate the user.

-If the context indicates that the authentication workflow has NOT already been invoked, then the User Agent SHOULD begin the Authentication Workflow (described below).
+If `CONTEXT.authenticationDone` is `true`, proceed with Provisioning Hard-Fail.

+Otherwise, set `CONTEXT.authenticationDone` to `true` and proceed with Authentication.

-#### Authenticating ####
+#### Provisioning Hard-Fail ####

+The User Agent SHOULD close the provisioning content frame if this hasn't yet been done.

+The User Agent MUST declare failure on identity provisioning.
+The User Agent SHOULD surface an error message to the user.
+The User Agent MAY allow the user to retry.

+### IdP Authentication ###

-The User Agent MUST support an authentication workflow when a user wants to certify a new email address but has failed the provisioning workflow.
-An authentication workflow is initiated with some context:
+The User Agent MUST support an authentication workflow using `CONTEXT` unchanged from the preceding Provisioning flow.

-* the email address which requires authentication

-During an authentication workflow, the User Agent MUST support the following API calls:

-    navigator.id.beginAuthentication(object callback);
+The User Agent MUST open a user-visible content frame and set its document location to `IDP(CONTEXT.identity).authentication`.
+The User Agent SHOULD provide a trusted indicator of the document's origin to the user, e.g. by displaying a URL bar.

+The User Agent SHOULD allow the content frame to be navigated to any URL it desires, as per normal web flows.
+The User Agent SHOULD treat this content frame like a normal content frame opened to that origin as if it were a top-level frame, carrying appropriate cookies and `localStorage`.

+The User Agent MAY choose to limit the capabilities of this content frame in certain ways, e.g. allowing only SSL origins, restricting plug-ins, etc.

+The User Agent MUST support the following API calls in this content frame when the content frame document location matches the origin of `IDP(CONTEXT.identity).authentication`.
+The User Agent SHOULD proceed to Authentication Hard-Fail if these calls are invoked from an origin that doesn't match.

+#### `navigator.id.beginAuthentication(object callback)` ####

-The User Agent SHOULD expect a callback function as parameter to this API call.
+The User Agent SHOULD expect `callback` to be a function.

-When this function is invoked, the User Agent MUST invoke the callback function, passing to it the context's email address as parameter.
+The User Agent MUST invoke the callback asynchronously (i.e. after the call to `beginAuthentication` has returned) with `CONTEXT.identity` as single parameter.

-    navigator.id.completeAuthentication();
+#### navigator.id.completeAuthentication(); ####

-When this function is invoked, the User Agent MUST return to its provisioning workflow, retrieving the appropriate context for that provisioning workflow, with the added flag <tt>authenticationPerformed = true</tt>.

-    navigator.id.raiseAuthenticationFailure(string reason);

-When this function is invoked, the User Agent MUST return to its provisioning workflow and proceed with the failure case.
+The User Agent MUST invoke the Provisioning Flow, continuing with the existing `CONTEXT`.

+#### navigator.id.cancelAuthentication(string reason); ####

+The User Agent MUST proceed to Provisioning Hard-Fail.

 #### WebIDL ####